 Make sure as a UNSW student you are aware of how plagiarism is defined.
 The common types of plagiarism.are listed here.

 Step 3: Develop effective academic skills

 Most students who plagiarise do so unintentionally, usually because they don't have the skills to avoid over-reliance on the work of others or because they aren't sure what constitutes plagiarism.
-If they develop their academic skills, the chances of plagiarism is greatly reduced.
+UNSW students have many opportunities to develop their academic skills..